 All agricultural water systems used in overhead irrigation prior to (>) 21 days before the scheduled harvest date must meet the water quality requirements outlined in Table 2E for Type B agricultural water systems.

 If a Type A or B agricultural water system fails the respective acceptance criteria, follow remedial action steps as outlined in Table 2F (also included in Figures 2B, 3A and 3C).
+Consider performing root cause analysis to determine if additional preventive measures can be incorporated into the agricultural water system operation.

 Retain documentation of all test results and/or Certificates of Analysis/Quality Assurance for a period of at least two (2) years.